 Once you can make a California roll, you're ready to roll spicy tuna, tiger, Philadelphia, or Seattle rolls, too.
 Here are some of the most popular sushi rolls with their common ingredients -- plus dipping sauce and condiment suggestions.

+Here's how to make sushi at home for a group.
 "This recipe includes everything you need for a sushi dinner party for about 10 people," says the recipe submitter, Marcia.
 "It includes California rolls, Boston rolls, lobster rolls, tempura eggplant and avocado rolls, pesto and egg rolls, and shrimp and asparagus rolls.
 We did not include any raw ingredients, since our people are a bit squeamish.
 Mix and match the fillings, as desired.
 Serve with pickled ginger, wasabi paste, and soy sauce."